EricTsai83/API/simple_api/README.md

 # A Simple RESTful API with Flask
-shows the beginnings of a very simple Flask-based RESTful server (simple_api.py) using MongoDB.
+shows the beginnings of a very simple Flask-based RESTful server.
 This only implements HTTP GET requests for consuming data.

 # Using Static or Dynamic Delivery?
 When to use static or dynamic delivery is highly dependent on context